Godot-Languages-Support/godot-lang-support/README.md

 ### [Orchestrator](https://github.com/CraterCrash/godot-orchestrator)  👥 🧩 🧬 ⚡

-   Orchestrator is a visual scripting language with advanced macro support to provide high-level abstractions.
+   Orchestrator is a visual scripting language with advanced macro support for high-level abstractions.

    Friendly and competent support.
 Also usable for dialog scripting.

    It provides rich API support, is implemented in C++, and compiles to native code.

 ### [Rust](https://github.com/godot-rust/gdext)  👥 🔌 🧩 🌍 ⚡

    You can find the project homepage [here.](https://godot-rust.github.io/)

-   Very well supported, good documentation, active community.
+   Very well-supported, good documentation, and an active community.

 ### [Swift](https://github.com/migueldeicaza/SwiftGodot)  👥 🔌 🧩 🌍 ⚡